nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-### Find test

-1. Finding a person

-    1. Prerequisites: Multiple persons in the list.

-    2. Test case: `find n/alex`<br>
-       Expected: List shows contacts with name matching or partially matching 'alex'.
+### Bulk Tag Test
+1. Tagging the last searched list of contacts

-    3. Test case: `find n/ alex`<br>
+   1. Test case: `bulk_tag t/friends`
-       Expected: Invalid command format!
+      <br>Expected: Added the Tags [friends] to the Persons

-    4. Test case: `find n/`<br>
+   2. Test case: `bulk_tag t/friends`
-       Expected: Invalid command format!
+      <br> Expected: Added the Tags [friends] to the Persons.
+No change since all persons have the tag `friends`

-    5. Test case: `find l/`<br>
+   3. Test case: `bulk_tag t/friends t/passed`
-       Expected: Invalid command format!

-    6. Other incorrect find commands to try: `find`, `find a`, `...` (where attribute type does not exist)<br>
-       Expected: Similar to previous.
+      <br> Expected: Added the Tags [passed] [friends] to the Persons.
+Now tag `passed` is added to all the person and `friends` already existed for all the persons

 ### Sort Test
+1. Sorting contacts in ProfBook
    1. Test case: `sort`<br>
       Expected: List is sorted by name.

    2. Test case: `sort -r`<br>
       Expected: List is sorted by name in reverse.

    3. Test case: `sort T/`<br>
       Expected: List is sorted by TutorialID

    4. Test case: `sort a/`<br>
       Expected: No change to list.
 Error details shown in status message.

-### Add Test
-1. Test case: `add n/John Doe p/98765432 a/311, Clementi Ave 2, #02-25 t/friends t/owesMoney g/john-doe N/e0123456 r/student s/A0123456X T/11 `
-<br> Expected: Adds the person to the ProfBook.
-<br> Now progressively remove or edit each attribute in the add command and view the outputs

-2. Test case: Calling the same command `add n/John Doe p/98765432 a/311, Clementi Ave 2, #02-25 t/friends t/owesMoney g/john-doe N/e0123456 r/student s/A0123456X T/11 `
-<br> Expected: This person already exists in the address book.

-3. Test case: On changing name to lower case we can add the person `add n/john doe p/98765432 a/311, Clementi Ave 2, #02-25 t/friends t/owesMoney g/john-doe N/e0123456 r/student s/A0123456X T/11 `
-<br> Expected: Adds the person to the ProfBook.

-4. Test case: `add n/John Doe a/311, Clementi Ave 2, #02-25 t/friends t/owesMoney g/john-doe N/e0123456 r/student s/A0123456X T/11 `
-<br> Expected: Invalid command format!

-### Edit Test
-1. Test case: `edit 1 n/John Doe`
-<br>Expected: Edits the person at index 1 and changes name to John Doe.

-2. Test case: On changing index to 2 and running the command `edit 2 n/John Doe`
-<br> Expected: This person already exists in the address book.
-<br>Now progressively replace or add more attribute in the edit command and view the outputs

-3. Test case: `edit 1 N/e0000000`
-<br> Expected: Edits the person at index 1 and changes NUSNET_ID to E0000000 and Email to e0000000@u.nus.edu.

-### Bulk Tag Test
-1. Test case: `bulk_tag t/friends`
-   <br>Expected: Added the Tags [friends] to the Persons

-2. Test case: `bulk_tag t/friends`
-   <br> Expected: Added the Tags [friends] to the Persons.
-No change since all persons have the tag `friends`

-2. Test case: `bulk_tag t/friends t/passed`
-   <br> Expected: Added the Tags [passed] [friends] to the Persons.
-Now tag `passed` is added to all the person and `friends` already existed for all the persons

 ### Import and Export

 1. Exporting then importing back original list of contacts